Heroin Withdrawal: Understanding Heroin Withdrawal Symptoms and Recovery

 According to a 2021 NSDUH research, around 1.1 million people aged 12 and up reported using heroin in the preceding year.

-Heroin Withdrawal: What is Heroin?
+Heroin Withdrawal: What Is Heroin?

 Heroin is a highly addictive opioid narcotic manufactured from morphine.
 Morphine is extracted from opium poppy seeds.
 It is generally an opioid, a family of medications that act on opioid receptors in the brain to cause pain relief.
 This can also create sensations of euphoria, which is why many people continue to use heroin.